zeniazuraiq/zeniazuraiq.github.io/_pages/teaching.md

 ### MISC.
 TALKS AND OUTREACH ACTIVITIES

+- Looking out at the Universe in Radio Waves: From Communication to Astronomy \
+*Invited talk at IEEE ComSoc SCT SBC: ComConnect 1.0, SCT College of Engineering, Thiruvanantapuram (Sep 2025)*

 - Looking out at the universe: multi-wavelength astronomy \
 *Talk at SERB outreach program for class X students, IISc (Oct 2024)*

 - Volunteer at 42nd annual meeting of the Astronomical Society of India, Bengaluru, India, IISc Bengaluru *(Feb 2024)*

-- Conducted Quiz at IISc Open Day 2024
+- Conducted Quiz at IISc Open Day (2024)

 - External expert for Q/A session at "National Workshop on physical sciences for CSIR-UGC NET and GATE aspirants" \
 *NIT Tiruchirappalli (May 2023)*